Skip to main content

 • Racial/Ethnic Disparity in NICU Quality of Care Delivery: Significant racial and/or ethnic variation in quality of care exists between and within NICUs.
 Providing feedback of disparity scores to NICUs could serve as an important starting point for promoting improvement and reducing disparities.

-Parent and Caregiver Empowerment
+Driver 3: Parent and Caregiver Empowerment

 Secondary Driver 1: Respectful Parent and Caregiver Partnerships